 - When it came to fatal crashes, 27 percent of motorcycle riders were riding without a valid motorcycle license.

 The impact of those deaths and injuries is economic as well as personal.
-According to CNN, injuries to motorcyclists cost $12 billion in 2010.
+According to a well known Motorcycle Accident Lawyer, injuries to motorcyclists cost $12 billion in 2010.
 That same report noted that although motorcyclists account for 6 percent of motor vehicle-related fatalities and injuries, they incur 12 percent of the costs of caring for those injured.
 That’s because head injuries are common among motorcycle accident victims, and the short- and long-term care for those injured runs into the billions of dollars annually.

 Strict Helmet Laws Pay Off